jmcg015/CV/README.md

 - Ensured deliveries were put away in a timely and safe manner.

 - Was the Wellbeing Champion for the store from February, being responsible for assisting colleagues with personal issues and advising them on who they can talk to for professional help.

-**Advantage Labour** (Nov 2019 - Feb 2020)
-_Farm Hand, AUS_
-- Had the opportunity to work on various farms in a variety of roles from packing vegetables to washing and mixing raisins as well as irrigation work.

-- Used pallet loaders in warehouses, drove tractors on farms, and other duties as assigned adhering to health and safety standards.

-**Hotel Vista del Mar** (June 2012 - September 2012)
-_Housekeeper, USA_

--  Cleaned all rooms in a timely, efficient manner in order for guests to have a seamless check-in.

-- Arranged and organised breakfast for guests and answered any queries the guests had about their visit as well as recommending activities in the area.

 ## Hobbies